pictoune/AnkiLingoFlash/README.md

 ## 🙏 Acknowledgements

+Special thanks to the following projects and resources that made AnkiLingoFlash possible:

-- [Anki](https://apps.ankiweb.net/) for their excellent spaced repetition software
+- [Anki](https://apps.ankiweb.net/): For their excellent spaced repetition software.
+- [AnkiConnect](https://github.com/FooSoft/anki-connect): A powerful Anki plugin that allows external applications to communicate with Anki.
+- [AwesomeTTS](https://github.com/AwesomeTTS/awesometts-anki-addon): An add-on that provides text-to-speech capabilities for Anki, enhancing the learning experience.
-- [OpenAI](https://openai.com/) for the ChatGPT API powering our flashcard generation
+- [OpenAI](https://openai.com/): For the ChatGPT API powering our flashcard generation.

-Thank you for using and contributing to AnkiLingoFlash!
-Together, we're making language learning more efficient and enjoyable.
+Their contributions have been invaluable in the development of this extension.